remidosol/web3-practicum-js-case/oop-case/README.md

-# WEB 3.0 Practicum JavaScript Case
+# WEB 3.0 Practicum OOP Case
 This repo is created for enrolling Web 3 Practicum and to forward OOP case.

 ## Case